Zettelkasten-Method/atom-plumber/README.md

 * `alt-click` on some text (sometimes `alt-click` will clear an existing selection.
 If so, use `ctrl-alt-click`)
 * Hold `alt` then make a new selection
 * Right-click and select "Plumb this" from the menu
-* Run "Atom Plumber: Plumb" from the Command Palette
+* Run "Plumber: Plumb" from the Command Palette

 You can make your own keymap in your `keymap.cson`.
 Change `alt-enter` to something else: